humdrum-tools/humdrum-documentation/guide/ch23/index.md

 The [**dur**](/tool/dur) command provides a **-e** option that allows the user to echo specified signifiers in the output.
 The **-e** option is followed by a regular expression indicating what patterns are to be passed to the output.
-This option allows us to \"mark\" notes of special interest.
+This option allows us to "mark" notes of special interest.
 For example, suppose we wanted to determine the longest duration note for which Mozart had marked a staccato.